MattDoesAThing/yuzu-wiki/User-Directory.md

+### Please note: This page is unfinished and still contains references to the Citra emulator and the Nintendo 3ds!

 ## The User Directory

 yuzu's user directory is where the emulator persists the emulated Switchs NAND, save data, extra data, and a host of other files necessary for yuzu to run properly.
 The path of the user directory varies on different systems: